dblandin/hello.devonblandin.com/views/resume.markdown

 * After taking many object-oriented design and development courses during my studies at DePaul University, I feel well-prepared to jump into mobile application development.
 Starting with the iOS platform, I plan to release an iPhone application for the Radio DePaul radio station utilizing the web service I built for its back-end system.

 * I greatly benefit from many open-source projects available online today.
 I not only benefit from the utility of projects like Ruby on Rails, Git, Twitter Bootstrap but also from looking through the source code of other talented developers.
-I hope to contribute more actively the open-source community in the future, possibly by converting the Radio DePaul system into an open-source management tool useful for any small radio station in the country.
+I hope to contribute more actively to the open-source community in the future, possibly by converting the Radio DePaul system into an open-source management tool useful for any small radio station in the country.

 ## :: employment